cristeab/aq_dashboard/README.md

 Right Column Values:

--	Noise level in the environment (30 dB would be very quiet)
+-	Noise level in the environment in decibels (30 dB would be very quiet)

--	Gas resistance measurement from the BME688 sensor - used to detect volatile compounds and gases
+-	Gas resistance measurement in kilo ohms from the BME688 sensor - used to detect volatile compounds and gases (higher values mean less volatile compounds)

--	Indoor Air Quality index (smell index) calculated using gas resistance and humidity readings
+-	Indoor Air Quality index (smell index) calculated using gas resistance and humidity readings.
+Smaller values mean cleaner air, similar to 10-min AQI scale.

 Particulate Matter Measurements (from 2 PMSA007 sensors):